 ICSI is an adjunctive treatment used in more than 40 percent of all ART procedures [source: ASRM].
 The use of ICSI is indicated when fertilization rates are expected to be lower than normal, usually because of problems with the sperm.
 ICSI is a micromanipulation technique -- doctors inject a single sperm into the egg to ensure fertilization.

 This process involves the freezing embryos for future use in IVF.
 Frozen embryos can be stored for many years, which allows couples to skip steps in future cycles, saving them money and cutting down on invasive procedures.

-For more information about infertility and in vitro fertilization, take a look at the links on the next page.
+For more information about infertility and in vitro fertilization, take a look at the links below.